Green mortgages: everything you need to know

-In response to the climate emergency, the UK government has passed laws committing to becoming a net-zero carbon emissions economy by 2050.
-Measures as part of these environmental commitments include improving the energy efficiency of 17 million homes across the UK as well as financial measures; a £5 million fund to develop green home finance products, such as green mortgages.
+In response to the climate emergency, the UK government has passed laws committing to become a net zero carbon emissions economy by 2050.
+These commitments have included retrofit measures to improve the energy efficiency of 17 million homes across the UK as well as financial measures; a £5 million fund to develop green home finance products, such as green mortgages.

 With record-breaking protests and global declarations of a climate emergency, it has become critical that we do all we can to adapt to climate change and reduce our carbon footprint, including that of our homes.